-IQOU Theological College adheres to the policies outlined in the Family Education Right and Privacy Act (FERPA) of 1974 which ensures student data protection.
 IQOU Theological College will maintain student records for five years, as required by state law.
 Student transcripts will be maintained indefinitely.
 Students have a right to access their records anytime that the institution is open and during normal business hours.
 Students desiring to view their records may request to see their records in the school office during normal business hours or may schedule a time to review records that is convenient to both the student and the school administration.
 Student academic records and transcripts of completed courses for IQOU Theological College are electronically maintained.
 Hard copies are maintained in the student's file.